WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

 below based upon which type of MUMPS database will be utilized for the VistA
 installation:

-Caché
+IRIS
 ~~~~~
 If necessary, OSEHRA has compiled a set of instructions on how to install the
-Caché instance: InstallCache_.
+IRIS instance: InstallCache_.

-To import the MUMPS code from the OSEHRA VistA-M Repository into a Caché
+To import the MUMPS code from the OSEHRA VistA-M Repository into a IRIS
 instance, see `Automated VistA Configuration`_.

-Instructions for additional configuration of the Caché environment can be
+Instructions for additional configuration of the IRIS environment can be
 found here: ConfigureCache_.

 GT.M